 How to remove counterfeits from Instagram

-If you find copyright infringement online, and the response from the methods above from the platforms which host the content is insufficient, the typical response is to file a The Digital Millennium Copyright Act (DMCA) takedown request.
+If you find copyright infringement online, and the response from the methods above from the platforms which host the content is insufficient, the typical response is to file a Digital Millennium Copyright Act (DMCA) takedown request.

 The DMCA is an American entity, but that doesn’t restrict its use to the United States.
-Takedown requests are very-commonly adhered to, regardless of the nationality of the copyright holder and whoever hosts the infringing material, assuming both belong to any of the 189 members of the World Intellectual Property Organization (WIPO).
+Takedown requests are very commonly adhered to, regardless of the nationality of the copyright holder and whoever hosts the infringing material, assuming both belong to any of the 189 members of the World Intellectual Property Organization (WIPO).
 Remember, a DMCA takedown is not a legally-binding document, but it is a formal request that is typically followed.

-There are websites which provide DMCA takedown request generators – you just need to put in your details and the site will put it into a formal request, one such great DMCA tool is available at Who Is Hosting This.
+There are websites that provide DMCA takedown request generators – you just need to put in your details and the site will put it into a formal request, one such great DMCA tool is available at Who Is Hosting This.

 First, you’ll want to collect evidence of the infringing material.
 This means taking screenshots and copying URLs of the websites where the infringement is being hosted.